Sanitary Landfills are considered the last available option for material disposal.

 See case study examples on page 54 of the UN Report entitled “Closing of an Open Dumpsite and Shifting from Open Dumping to Controlled Dumping and to Sanitary Landfilling”

 Circulate Capital finances innovations that prevent the flow of plastic waste into the world's ocean.
-TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: Interested parties can submit an initial 5-page...View full Best Practice details
+TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: The Circulate Capital Ocean...View full Best Practice details

 Solu is an app that allows users to sell their recyclables to local waste collection centers.
 TARGET USERS: Individuals, Businesses, Industry, Government KEY CONSIDERATIONS: Currently available in the Philippines.
 MORE INFORMATION: https://soluhq.com/...View full Best Practice details